Skip to content

 Note: the --port flag here controls the MCP HTTP/SSE listener, NOT the Panel visualization server port.
 For stdio transport, --port is unused.

-serve(port=typer.Option(5077, '--port', '-p', help='Port number to run the Panel server on.', envvar='PANEL_LIVE_SERVER_PORT', show_default=True), host=typer.Option('localhost', '--host', '-H', help='Host address to bind to.', envvar='PANEL_LIVE_SERVER_HOST', show_default=True), db_path=typer.Option(None, '--db-path', help='Path to the SQLite database file.', envvar='PANEL_LIVE_SERVER_DB_PATH'), show=typer.Option(False, '--show', help='Open the server in a browser after starting.'), verbose=typer.Option(False, '--verbose', '-v', help='Enable verbose logging.'))
+serve(port=typer.Option(None, '--port', '-p', help='Port to run the Panel server on.
+Defaults to a per-environment port derived from the interpreter.', envvar='PANEL_LIVE_SERVER_PORT'), host=typer.Option('localhost', '--host', '-H', help='Host address to bind to.', envvar='PANEL_LIVE_SERVER_HOST', show_default=True), db_path=typer.Option(None, '--db-path', help='Path to the SQLite database file.', envvar='PANEL_LIVE_SERVER_DB_PATH'), show=typer.Option(False, '--show', help='Open the server in a browser after starting.'), verbose=typer.Option(False, '--verbose', '-v', help='Enable verbose logging.'))

 Start the Panel Live Server directly.